 - spending more time browsing the reading materials than reading them.

 - unsure how to respond to their reading.

 - depending on directions from and/or copying the work of other group members.

 Comfort Zone Meets the Zone of Proximal Development

 This lack of productivity was not what I had envisioned for the literacy centers in my classroom.
 I realized that behind the management challenge was an instructional one: students with more advanced literacy skills were completing activities in their comfort zone, while struggling students were not able to keep up.
 Few students were working in their zone of proximal development, the level of challenge at which learning takes place (Vygotsky, 1978).
 The more advanced students were not getting the challenge they needed to grow and my struggling readers were leaving tasks unfinished, or relying on their peers to “get them through” the activities without developing an understanding.
 Either way, they were not maximizing their literacy center time, and this was precious learning time that none of us could afford to waste.

 I was familiar with the concept of tiered assignments in which the same task is presented at varying levels of challenge to ensure success for all students.
 Why could I not use the same data I used to guide my small-group instruction to plan tiered activities for my literacy centers so they would be more closely aligned with student need?
 The direction was clear, but I wasn’t sure how to make this manageable, given an already overloaded work schedule.
 The challenge was to plan and prepare multilevel activities for the literacy skills I was teaching, in a way that would be sustainable throughout the year.
-I set out on a creative journey (the part I do so love as a teacher), and the culmination is the book you hold in your hands.
+I set out on a creative journey (the part I do so love as a teacher), and the culmination is my book, Differentiated Literacy Centers.